GoogleCloudPlatform/ruby-docs-samples/appengine-standard/README.md

 # Google App Engine Ruby Samples

-These are samples for using Ruby on the Google App Engine flexible environment.
+These are samples for using Ruby on the Google App Engine standard environment.
 They are referenced from the [docs](https://cloud.google.com/appengine/docs).

 See our other [Google Cloud Platform github repos](https://github.com/GoogleCloudPlatform)